thestormforge/optimize-controller/docs/tutorial/README.md

 ## Monitoring the Experiment

-Both `trials` and `experiments` are created as customer Kubernetes object kinds.
+Both `trials` and `experiments` are created as custom Kubernetes objects.
 You can see the assignments and results of your trials using:

 ```
 $ kubectl get trials